 Designers nowadays use several tools to win the hearts of their new and potential clients, and presentation is one such tool.
 There are designers, who are maestro of their work, however, when it comes to presenting that work, they cut a sorry figure.
-The article here deals with certain common presentation skills which every professional (in general) and every designer (in particular) should possess.
+The article here deals with certain common presentation skills which every professional (in general) and every designer (in particular) should possess, here are some Tips for Designers.

 Making something is great is not easy, especially if you are up for something as impactful thing as a presentation.
 It requires skills, hard work and practice along with patience.
 One should never dream to become a great man without considering practice as important tool to rule.
 It is often been observed that people don’t really care to learn it because they don’t realize its significance and impact.
 Moreover, a good presentation can turn the table around.
 So, let’s get down and learn to give good impression.